macCesar/purgeTSS/docs/configuring-guide.md

 ## Purge property

-You can control how `purgetss` removes unused classes or keep the ones you want.
+You can control how `purgetss` remove unused classes.
+Or to keep the ones you want.

 ```javascript
 // ./purgetss/config.js